slopezpereyra/slopezpereyra.github.io/_posts/2023-05-05-OnAPaperByHansRadder.md

 belief: that the road takes to Mandawa, or that it is more likely that the road takes to Mandawa?
 His behavior fits them both, but they are inequivalent.

 Going back to our case, then, there is nothing in behaving *as if* causation were real that contradicts the epistemological apprehension about ascertaining its reality.
-Furthermore, for every observable correct prediction of science, the evidence in favor of it increases —and with it, so does that in favor of the consistency of its assumptions.
-In short, while it is true that science behaves *as if* causation is real —which every single one of us do—, this fits entirely with the inferential basis of empiricism, so long as the existence of causation is the best explanation to observed phenomena —even when the *necessity* of the cause-effect relation is unprovable and unobservable.
-In short, empiricism, far from outright denying causation, holds it as the most plausible *hypothesis*.
-And in this non of us are any different from science, insofar as it is impossible to live as if causation were not real and at the same time impossible to prove that it is.
+Furthermore, for every observable correct prediction of science, the evidence in favor of it increases —and with it, so does that in favor of the consistency of the assumptions on its whole.
+In short, while it is true that science behaves *as if* causation is real —which every single one of us do—, this fits entirely with the inferential basis of empiricism, so long as the existence of causation is the best explanation to observed phenomena —even when the *necessity* of the cause-effect relation is unprovable and unobservable.To rephrase once more, empiricism is compatible with the claim that causation is the most plausible *hypothesis*.
+And in this, none of us are any different from science, insofar as it is impossible to live as if causation were not real.

 In short, I do not believe the point sustained by Radder is particularly strong.
 I find myself to be more worried about different matters when it comes to science and causation.
 For example, how exactly does a given evidence provide support for a hypothesis?
-What exactly does it mean to say that causation is *the most likely* explanation, even when we can not prove reasonably prove it nor empirically observe necessity?
-These, and more like these, are the problems of philosophy with regards to science.
+What exactly does it mean to say that causation is *the most likely* hypothesis?
+These, and more like these, are to my eyes the problems of philosophy with regards to science.
 But I cannot dwell upon them here, for this entry pertained to Radder's paper and, besides, I have no satisfactory answers to give.